Theodore L. Brown

-Theodore Lawrence Brown (born October 15, 1928) is an American scientist known for research, teaching, and writing in the field of physical inorganic chemistry, a university administrator, and a philosopher of science.
+Theodore Lawrence Brown (October 15, 1928 – March 24, 2026) was an American scientist known for research, teaching, and writing in the field of physical inorganic chemistry, a university administrator, and a philosopher of science.
 In addition to his research publications, Brown has written textbooks on general chemistry and science communication which have been published in multiple languages and used in multiple countries.
-He is a professor emeritus at the University of Illinois at Urbana-Champaign, where he has also held the administrative positions of vice chancellor for research and dean of the graduate college (1980–1986).
-He is the founding director emeritus of the Beckman Institute for Advanced Science and Technology.
+He was a professor emeritus at the University of Illinois at Urbana-Champaign, where he has also held the administrative positions of vice chancellor for research and dean of the graduate college (1980–1986).
+He was the founding director emeritus of the Beckman Institute for Advanced Science and Technology.
+He died at home on March 24, 2026, after a brief illness.